mxagar/tool_guides/llms/README.md

   - via a provided REST API,
   - or using the OpenAI library: we connect the REST API to it and we can use the OpenAI interfaces!
 - Running a any local LLM served with llamafile to OpenAI and connecting that OpenAI instance to [`instructor`](https://pypi.org/project/instructor/), which parses natural language into JSONs.

+## 2. Chatbot Evaluation

+I created a simple chatbot evaluation package which can be used to score chatbots using a dataset of predefined and rated chat sessions.

+I moved the package to its own repository: [chatbot_evaluation](https://github.com/mxagar/chatbot_evaluation).

 ## Authorship